 - ensure all assessors are assessing to the required standard - ensure all assessment decisions are fair, valid and reliable - arrange regular standardisation meetings - ensure cross-moderation of work between assessors - ensure all units have been covered - ensure feedback has been provided to assessors and documented e.g. minutes of meetings, records of feedback - maintain records of the outcome of cross-moderation activities - advise centre assessors of any discrepancies in assessment - suggest ways in which assessment may be brought into line to meet the required standard - confirm where internal standardisation has happened by signing the Evidence Record Sheet or suitable alternative.

 6 Assessment and visiting standards moderation

 6.1 Assessment: How it works

-For the knowledge qualification, candidates will need to complete the program of study for the Institute of Chartered Accountants in England and Wales' (ICAEW) Certificate in Finance, Accounting and Business qualification.
+For the knowledge qualification, candidates will need to complete the program of study for the Chartered Institute of Management Accountants' Business Accounting qualification